bechedley/readme-generator/README.md

   ## Description

-  This project was created to test functionality of the README Generator application
+  This project was created to test the functionality of the README Generator application

   ![GitHub](https://img.shields.io/badge/license-MIT-green?style=plastic)